prasenjit52282/linux_LKM/README.md

 # LKM

-Developing loadable kernel module for a priority-queue inside the kernel space with proc and ioctl interface.
-In addition to this, the module need to handle concurrency, mutual exclusion, memory management, process management, and io-control.
+Loadable kernel module for a priority-queue inside the kernel space with proc and ioctl interface.
+In addition to this, the module handle concurrency, mutual exclusion, memory management, process management, and io-control.

 ## Directory Structure